Instant Pot Oatmeal Recipe (with rolled or steel oats)

 4. Add-ins to make the oatmeal even more nutritious: Add one or more of these simple ingredients while cooking the oatmeal:

 • 1/2 tablespoon of chia seeds (packed with fiber, protein, omega-3 fatty acids).
-Add a little extra water too.
+Add a few tablespoons extra water.

 • 1/2 tablespoon flax seeds (high in fiber, good protein and excellent source of heart-healthy omega-3 fatty acids).